 - An eminent domain trial involving the Sagamore Flyover Highway Project, which was one of the top ten verdicts in Massachusetts in 2011, according to Massachusetts Lawyers Weekly.
 A jury awarded damages of $2.1 million to the plaintiff landowners after a two-week trial.

-- An eminent domain trial resulting in a $4.15 million verdict for the plaintiff landowner in a case involving the taking of land at the Sagamore Rotary; a verdict that Lawyers Weekly reported was among the top ten verdicts in Massachusetts in 2010.
+- An eminent domain trial resulting in a $4.15 million verdict for the plaintiff landowner in a case involving the taking of land at the Sagamore Rotary; a verdict that Massachusetts Lawyers Weekly reported was among the top ten verdicts in Massachusetts in 2010.

 - A trial in 2010 in the Business Session of the Massachusetts Superior Court resulting in a judgment in excess of $3 million on behalf of a bank, as a secured creditor, against a construction company.
 Nelson also successfully argued the appeal and the bank’s cross-appeal before the Supreme Judicial Court, ultimately resulting in a judgment in excess of $7.6 million, including interest.
 Reading Co-operative Bank v.
 Suffolk Construction Company, Inc., 464 Mass.
 543 (2013).
+Massachusetts Lawyers Weekly chose this decision as one of the most important commercial decisions of 2013.

 - Boone v.
 Commerce Insurance Company, 451 Mass.
-192 (2008), which Lawyers Weekly chose as one of the most important insurance opinions of 2008.
+192 (2008), which Massachusetts Lawyers Weekly chose as one of the most important insurance opinions of 2008.
 The case was an appeal that Nelson successfully argued before the Supreme Judicial Court, reversing a summary judgment and Appeals Court affirmance.

 - The successful appeal before the Supreme Judicial Court on behalf of a Massachusetts motor vehicle insurer in a putative class action, overturning a lower court summary judgment holding that the Massachusetts standard motor vehicle policy provided collision coverage for so-called "inherent diminished value," in Given v.
 Commerce Insurance Company, 440 Mass.
 207 (2003).
 Massachusetts Lawyers Weekly ranked the decision as one of the ten most important decisions of 2003.